Babolat Pure Aero 2023 vs Pure Aero 2019

 The lower swing weight will also mean the 2023 frame will be slightly more maneuverable when compared with the older version of the tennis racket.

-The 2023 frame also has a lower stiffness rating and has SWX Pure Feel and NF² Technology incorporated into the frame that promises better vibration dampening, shock absorption, and feel.
+The 2023 frame also has a lower stiffness rating (65 vs 67) and has SWX Pure Feel and NF² Technology incorporated into the frame that promises better vibration dampening, shock absorption, and feel.

-However, I still wouldn’t consider the PA to be a particular arm-friendly option but the 2023 model is a step in the right direction.
+However, I still wouldn’t consider the racket to be a particular arm-friendly option but the 2023 model is a step in the right direction.

-If you have had arm or elbow issues in the past and you want to play with a PA, I would recommend that you have an arm-friendly string setup.
+If you have had arm or elbow issues in the past and you want to play with the racket, I would recommend that you have an arm-friendly string setup.

 Probably the biggest difference in the 2023 version is that they have changed the main skips on the racket so that now the string pattern is denser, which gives you more control.

-In terms of design, the 2023 version now more closely resembles the PA VS and has less yellow on the frame when compared with the 2019 version.
+In terms of design, the 2023 version now more closely resembles the PA 98 and has less yellow on the frame when compared with the 2019 version.

 Is it worth upgrading?

-However, if you were thinking of upgrading anyways then the 2023 version definitely seems like an improvement in terms of the changes made to the specs.
+However, if you were thinking of upgrading anyway then the 2023 version definitely seems like an improvement in terms of the changes made to the specs.